 Learn more about a healthy lifestyle and breast cancer risk.

-Benefits of BRCA genetic testing
+Benefits of BRCA1/2 genetic testing

 Learn more about options for women at high risk.

-Breast cancer screening for BRCA carriers
+Breast cancer screening for BRCA1/2 carriers

 Screening and risk-lowering options for ovarian cancer

-Women who carry a BRCA1 or BRCA2 mutation also have a higher risk of ovarian cancer.
+Women who have a BRCA1 or BRCA2 mutation also have a higher risk of ovarian cancer.
 These women may consider prevention options (such as prophylactic oophorectomy) to reduce the risk of ovarian cancer.
 At this time, screening methods to detect early stage ovarian cancer are still under study.

 Benefits for family members

 Getting genetic testing lets you share your test results with family members, who may benefit from having the option of genetic testing.
+Just because one family member has a BRCA1/2 mutation does not mean that everyone in the family has the mutation.

-Risks of BRCA genetic testing
+Risks of BRCA1/2 genetic testing

-People who test positive for a BRCA mutation are encouraged to share this information with their family members who may be at risk.
+People who test positive for a BRCA1/2 mutation are encouraged to share this information with their family members who may be at risk.
 This can be a difficult task.
 A parent who tests positive may find dealing with the possibility that his/her child is at risk harder than dealing with his/her own risk.

 Getting a result of a variant of uncertain significance (and not knowing whether the mutation increases risk) can be confusing or frustrating and may add to the stress of an already trying process.